 The best way to experience Japan’s hidden gems?
 Spend a few hours getting lost in many charming and atmospheric alleys – often filled with historic buildings and traditional local restaurants.
 Pictured is the historic Gion district in Kyoto – famed for its geisha spotting opportunities, as captured by photographer @een_wasbeer #VisitJapanAU

 Gion is one of those almost urban neighbourhoods that still hold the spirit of the pre-colonial Japan.
 Geishas still prowl the streets and pour tea in the tea rooms.
 The pretty wooden houses sometimes house a spa, sometimes a fully regal meal too.
 So, be on the lookout for that.
-Food streets come and go, but the night food markets are brilliant with all your ‘Spirited Away’ dishes right in place.
+Food streets come and go, but the night food markets are brilliant with all your ‘Spirited Away’ dishes right in place-all you can experience free of cost!
 During Cherry Blossom season, people bring out cobalt blue mats and sit under the falling flowers.
 This is one of the best things you could do while in Kyoto if you get lucky.
 The streets are picturesque spots to take to Instagram too!

 3. Imperial Palace: